informacja/Ecosystem/README.md

 | space| tomighty|
 punkty estymacji

-Najczęstrzy błąd: założenie że nie potrzebujemy odpoczynku, zmęczenie materiału
+Najczęstszy błąd: założenie że nie potrzebujemy odpoczynku, zmęczenie materiału

 Are you interested in how to make instructions like this?
 Check it [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)